Are Blank Messages Annoying? The Etiquette of Invisible Text

 The Golden Rule of Unicode

-The beauty of the Unicode dictionary is that it gives users absolute freedom to format their text however they want, bypassing the rigid rules set by app developers.
+The beauty of the Unicode dictionary is that it gives users flexible ways to format text across different apps and writing systems.